LinOTP/LinOTP/useridresolver/src/Readme.rst

 LinOTP features a concept of UserIdResolvers.
 Such a module is used to convert a user object from any kind of user database to a distinct ID, that can be used by LinOTP to assign tokens to.

-This community edition contains the base class for useridresolvers and the PasswdResolver, that can handle users in flat files like an /etc/passwd.
+This package contains the base class for useridresolvers, the PasswdIdResolver (flat files), the LDAPIdResolver (OpenLDAP, AD, eDirectory) and the SQLIdResolver.

 This package is used by the linotp package.
 For installation see the linotp package.